shashiben/flutter_custom_graph/README.md

 A Flutter package for creating a custom graph with easy.

+### Show some :heart: and star the repo to support the project
+ If you love this package fork the project and star it

 ## Installation

 Clone the project and import the local package